joao-arthur/joao-arthur.dev/src/lib/en-US/blog/html-and-components.md

         <script>
             function onClick() {
                 alert(
-                    "You clicked the red square!"
+                    "You clicked the red square!",
                 );
             }
         </script>